 (e) Request for a program to be audited as a major program.
-A Federal awarding agency may request that an auditee have a particular Federal program audited as a major program in lieu of the Federal awarding agency conducting or arranging for the additional audits.
-To allow for planning, such requests should be made at least 180 calendar days prior to the end of the fiscal year to be audited.
-The auditee, after consultation with its auditor, should promptly respond to such a request by informing the Federal awarding agency whether the program would otherwise be audited as a major program using the risk-based audit approach described in § 200.518 and, if not, the estimated incremental cost.
-The Federal awarding agency must then promptly confirm to the auditee whether it wants the program audited as a major program.
-If the program is to be audited as a major program based upon this Federal awarding agency request, and the Federal awarding agency agrees to pay the full incremental costs, then the auditee must have the program audited as a major program.
-A pass-through entity may use the provisions of this paragraph for a subrecipient.
+A Federal agency may request that an auditee have a particular Federal program audited as a major program in lieu of the Federal agency conducting or arranging for the additional audits.
+Such requests should be made at least 180 calendar days prior to the end of the fiscal year to be audited to allow for planning.
+After consultation with its auditor, the auditee should promptly respond to such a request by informing the Federal agency whether the program would otherwise be audited as a major program using the risk-based audit approach described in § 200.518 and, if not, the estimated incremental cost.
+The Federal agency must then promptly confirm to the auditee whether it wants the program audited as a major program.
+If the program is to be audited as a major program based upon this Federal agency request, and the Federal agency agrees to pay the full incremental costs, then the auditee must have the program audited as a major program.
+With approval of the Federal agency, a pass-through entity may use the provisions of this paragraph for a subrecipient.

 § 200.504 Frequency of audits.

-Except for the provisions for biennial audits provided in paragraphs (a) and (b) of this section, audits required by this part must be performed annually.
-Any biennial audit must cover both years within the biennial period.
+Audits required by this part must be performed annually unless biennial audits are permitted under paragraph (a) or (b) of this section.
+Biennial audits must cover both fiscal years within the biennial period.

-(a) A state, local government, or Indian tribe that is required by constitution or statute, in effect on January 1, 1987, to undergo its audits less frequently than annually, is permitted to undergo its audits pursuant to this part biennially.
+(a) A State, local government, or Indian Tribe that is required by constitution or statute, in effect on January 1, 1987, to undergo its audits less frequently than annually, is permitted to undergo biennial (every other year) audits pursuant to this part.
 This requirement must still be in effect for the biennial period.

-(b) Any nonprofit organization that had biennial audits for all biennial periods ending between July 1, 1992, and January 1, 1995, is permitted to undergo its audits pursuant to this part biennially.
+(b) Any nonprofit organization that had biennial audits for all biennial periods ending between July 1, 1992, and January 1, 1995, is permitted to undergo biennial audits pursuant to this part.

-§ 200.505 Sanctions.
+§ 200.505 Remedies for audit noncompliance.

-In cases of continued inability or unwillingness to have an audit conducted in accordance with this part, Federal agencies and pass-through entities must take appropriate action as provided in § 200.339.
+In cases of continued inability or unwillingness of a non-federal entity to have an audit conducted in accordance with this part, Federal agencies or pass-through entities must take appropriate action as provided in § 200.339.

 § 200.506 Audit costs.